 - After satisfactory results on background check with participating school districts, the fall residency will begin.
 Spring Branch Vetted Student Teacher Residency requires an application with Spring Branch ISD and an opportunity to be employed while completing the residency.
-Presently, the stipend for the SBISD district is \$20,000. - Begin two-semesters of work in assigned school with fall semester curriculum development and theory and methods courses (fall residency) and the spring semester full-day field-based experience with a cooperating teacher (EDUC 521, EDUC 560, EDUC 561, EDUC 562, EDUC 563, EDUC 564, EDUC 565, EDUC 566, and EDUC 570). - During the fall term, complete 75 hours of fall residency experience in a local secondary school with a cooperating teacher, or in the Spring Branch Vetted Student Teacher Residency program 24 hours per week with a cooperating teacher, and complete and submit an observation log for each class observed during this time. - Make grades of B- or better in all teaching field and education courses. - Pass appropriate TExES exam and edTPA portfolio exam. - Complete a two-semester supervised teaching internship by acquiring and fulfilling all professional responsibilities of a teaching position in a local accredited secondary school and completing a seminar course (EDUC 540). - Apply for State of Texas certification when all requirements are completed.
+Presently, the stipend for the SBISD district is \$20,000. - Begin two-semesters of work in assigned school with fall semester curriculum development and theory and methods courses (fall residency) and the spring semester full-day field-based experience with a cooperating teacher (EDUC 521, EDUC 560, EDUC 561, EDUC 562, EDUC 563, EDUC 564, EDUC 565, EDUC 566, and EDUC 570). - During the fall term, complete 150 hours of fall residency experience in a local secondary school with a cooperating teacher, or in the Spring Branch Vetted Student Teacher Residency program 24 hours per week with a cooperating teacher, and complete and submit an observation log for each class observed during this time. - Make grades of B- or better in all teaching field and education courses. - Pass appropriate TEXES content exam and edTPA portfolio exam.
+The edTPA portfolio must be completed by the end of the spring term. - Complete a two-semester supervised teaching internship by acquiring and fulfilling all professional responsibilities of a teaching position in a local accredited secondary school and completing a seminar course (EDUC 540). - Apply for State of Texas certification when all requirements are completed.

-The cooperating school districts pay a regular salary as first-year teacher for the internship.
+(The cooperating school districts pay a regular salary as first-year teacher for the internship.)